-We have, however, one consolation -we have run the fox to earth at last, and know he cannot double on us again.
+We have, however, one consolationwe have run the fox to earth at last, and know he cannot double on us again.
 The question cannot be dealt with in another session, as it has been when the country has been blessed with her abundant crops, and when trade was good, and the people all employed.
-If you had seen the jaunty airs Sir Robert Peel gave himself when we talked of Fice Trade in past sessions, you would have been amused, if not astonished. that is all at an end now, and next session we shall have him fairly pinned, and he knows it too.
-And I can tell you, that if there is one man who will go up to Parliament next session with a heavier heait than another, that man is Sir Robeit Peel It is my belief, that if in the mean time he does not take the step of throwing open the ports, he will not dare to face us at all next session.
-Of this I am quite sure, that if the leading Members of the Opposition, in another session, take the position they ought to take-in the van of the people; and, having the people at their back, stand boldly forth as the advocates of those sound principles we are met here to support, and will show themselves ready and determined to apply them as fairly, as effectually, and as permanently as my honourable friend, Mr. Villiers, would, and Su Robert Peel takes his place in Parliament without first opening the ports, I undertake to say that they will shake him out of office in a week
+If you had seen the jaunty airs Sir Robert Peel gave himself when we talked of Free Trade in past sessions, you would have been amused, if not astonished. that is all at an end now, and next session we shall have him fairly pinned, and he knows it too.
+And I can tell you, that if there is one man who will go up to Parliament next session with a heavier heart than another, that man is Sir Robert Peel.
+It is my belief, that if in the mean time he does not take the step of throwing open the ports, he will not dare to face us at all next session.
+Of this I am quite sure, that if the leading Members of the Opposition, in another session, take the position they ought to take-in the van of the people: and, having the people at their back, stand boldly forth as the advocates of those sound principles we are met here to support, and will show themselves ready and determined to apply them as fairly, as effectually, and as permanently as my honourable friend, Mr. Villiers. rule this country at this time with more | would, and Sir Robert Peel takes his place in Parliament without first opening the ports, I undertake to say that they will shake him out of office in a week.